rarebreed/mojo-learn/docs/programs-and-memory.md

 > to systems with an OS, but some of what will be covered is still relevant even on bare metal devices (bare metal in
 > the pre-virtualization sense, meaning "without an operating system", not "a non-virtual computer")

-So the question is, "how does the computer
+So the question is, "how does the computer go from human readable source code, to something the system executes?".
+The first piece of the puzzle is compiling source code